massaillon/setup-and-mobile-version-skeleton/README.md

 Getting Started

-  This project is the 3rd milestone of the Mobile version skeleton project please follow the steps below for getting started and editing the files from your local machine.
+  This project is the 1st milestone of the Portfolio Desktop version  project please follow the steps below for getting started and editing the files from your local machine.

    Prerequisites